Amazon Earnings Miss Street Forecast, But AWS Drives Revenue Beat - NewsBreak

 "When you also factor in our investments and innovation in several other broad customer experiences (e.g. streaming entertainment, customer-first healthcare, broadband satellite connectivity for more communities globally), there’s additional reason to feel optimistic about what the future holds.”

-Earlier this year, Jassy confirmed the tech and online retail giant is preparing job cuts affecting around 18,000 of its global workforce, amid what it called an "uncertain and difficult" global economy.
-Earlier reports, that weren't supplied by figures from Amazon, put the total at around 10,000.
+Earlier this year, Jassy confirmed the tech and online retail giant is preparing a bigger-than-expected series of layoffs and job cuts, affecting around 18,000 of its global workforce, amid what it called an "uncertain and difficult" global economy.

 Amazon, the second-largest U.S. employer behind Walmart, with a global workforce of around 1.6 million, said its job cuts review had been "more difficult given the uncertain economy and that we’ve hired rapidly over the last several years", a view echoed by Salesforce CRM CEO Marc Benioff when he detailed headcount reductions of around 10% of its 56,600-strong workforce at the enterprise software group yesterday.